pivotal/docs-tap/tap-gui/techdocs/usage.md

 # TechDocs

 This guide explains how to generate and publish TechDocs for catalogs.
+You can also leverage the [Backstage.io documentation](https://backstage.io/docs/features/techdocs/techdocs-overview) as necessary.

 ## Creating an AWS S3 bucket